shifterbit/fraymakers-api-docs/docs/hscript/StatusEffects.md

  ```
 - `id`: The status id, usually used for removal
 - `options`:
-   - `fields.frameTimer`: FrameTimer used for the status effect, see [TFrameTimer](../classes/TFrameTimer.md)
+   - `fields.frameTimer`: TFrameTimer used for the status effect, see [TFrameTimer](../classes/TFrameTimer.md)
    - `metadata`: Metadata you can add to a status effect, useful for storing data on characters
-   - `params.interval`: The interval, usually used for Damage over time(e.g how often to add/reduce damage)
+   - `params.interval`: The interval, usually used for Damage over time(e.g. how often to add/reduce damage)
    - `tag`: The status tag, used for grouping organizing several status effects as we'll explore later
 - `value`: Value of the status effect, its behavior is entirely dependent on the status effect in question

-We'll be using the `SIZE_MULTIPLIER` and `DISABLE_ACTION` as an examples here for status effects
+We'll be using the `SIZE_MULTIPLIER` and `DISABLE_ACTION` as examples here for status effects
 # Adding Status Effects
 ```haxe
 self.addStatusEffect(StatusEffectType.SIZE_MULTIPLIER, 2);